LongBu/AWS-MLS-C01-Study-Guide/README.md

 ### Data Distributions
   * Normal distribution: bell curve centered around 0
     * Probability density function: gives the probability of a data point falling within a given range of values (on a curve) with infinite possibilities (non-discrete)
-  * Poisson distribution: series of discrete events that end in a success or failure, where the average number of successes over time is known.
+  * Poisson distribution: series of discrete events that end in a success or failure, where the average number of successes over a period of time is known (count distribution).
 As λ value approaches 0, distribution looks exponential
     * Probability mass function: discrete data example being a bell curve surrounding a histogram chart
   * Binomial Distribution: number of successes dealing with a binary result; discrete trials (n)
   * Bernouli Distribution: